 \section{Conclusion}

-In this paper, we proposed a large-scale financial transactions benchmark named TTRS that is based on user-merchant interactions.
-We evaluated various RecSys methods on several transaction-based datasets to compare the effects of different factors on the next-period recommendation task.
-As shown by the benchmark, the user consumption repeatability factor is ubiquitous in many real-world applications and challenging for current RecSys methods.
-At the same time, considering such repeatability, model efficiency in finding completely novel items for recommendations is still questionable, opening new directions for future research.
+In this paper, we proposed a large-scale financial transactions dataset named TTRS that is based on user-merchant interactions and includes users' overall financial activity.
+Using the proposed dataset and closely related TaFeng and Dunnhumby ones, we evaluated various RecSys methods on next-period prediction tasks and compared their performance on common and novel item subsets.
+As shown by the benchmark, the user consumption repeatability factor is ubiquitous in many real-world datasets and challenging for many RecSys methods.
+At the same time, considering such repeatability, model efficiency in finding completely novel items for recommendation can still be considered questionable, providing avenues for future research.